-Hello world!
+Hello, world!
 Today’s the day I finally decided (or was strongly suggested) to start a “blog”.
 For those of you who don’t know me, I’m Matthew Goudie.
 Student of advertising, spaghetti enthusiast, Mario Kart champion, and witty meat sack extraordinaire.
-Either you’re a close friend critiquing my work or you’re a web traveler encountering me by happenstance.
+Either you’re a close friend critiquing my work or you’re a web traveller encountering me by happenstance.
 Whatever your title, we’re about to take a journey of me.
-And rather than telling you all about my unique quirky interests, I’m instead going to spice things up and list off all my deep seated insecurities in the form of character flaws.
+And rather than telling you all about my unique quirky interests, I’m instead going to spice things up and list off all my deep-seated insecurities in the form of character flaws.

 1) I never consider how any of my decisions will impact my future.